csucdsi/DataFest/content/about.md

 Previous years’ data sets have included crime data from the LAPD, dating data from eHarmony, and energy use data from GridPoint.
 This year’s data set will be revealed at the opening of the event on Friday evening.

 At the conclusion of the competition, each team will have 5 minutes and 2 slides to make a presentation to a panel of judges.
-Judges will select teams to win prizes for areas such as “Best Insight”, "Best Visualization", and "Best use of external data".
+Judges will select teams to win prizes for areas such as “Best Insight”, "Best Visualization", and "Best use of External Data".

 The mission of DataFest is to expose undergraduate students to challenging questions with immediate real-world significance that can be addressed through data analysis.
 By working in teams, students with varying skill sets will combine their efforts and expand their collective data analysis horizons.
 Interaction among students, as well as with outside consultants will promote the sense that data analysis is a dynamic, engaging, and vibrant part of our society, as well as a realistic, practical, and fun career path.